nubenetes/awesome-kubernetes/docs/kubernetes.md

     - Resource usage
     - GitOps friendliness
 - [medium.com/4th-coffee: State of Kubernetes Secrets Management in 2022](https://medium.com/4th-coffee/state-of-kubernetes-secrets-management-in-2022-6148af91e7b5)
 - [auth0.com: Shhhh...
 Kubernetes Secrets Are Not Really Secret!](https://auth0.com/blog/kubernetes-secrets-management/) Learn how to setup secure secrets on Kubernetes using Sealed Secrets, External Secrets Operator, and Secrets Store CSI driver.
+Sealed Secrets is a great solution to secure secrets in Git.
+For larger teams and projects, the External Secrets Operator or the Secrets Store CSI Driver is a better solution to manage secrets securely.
+Learn the pros and cons in this article.
 - [faun.pub: Encrypting Kubernetes Secrets at Rest](https://faun.pub/encrypting-kubernetes-secrets-at-rest-1b835e228c6a) A guideline to encrypt kubernetes secrets data.
 - [vinothecloudone.medium.com: Kubernetes Configuration Patterns 101](https://vinothecloudone.medium.com/kubernetes-configuration-patterns-101-68cfb7af1084)
 - [levelup.gitconnected.com: Kubernetes 101: Secrets](https://levelup.gitconnected.com/kubernetes-101-secrets-20d068ab0563)